Catholic Church in Vietnam: Present time

-Vietnam remains as the only Asian communist country to have an unofficial representative of the Vatican in the country and has held official to unofficial meetings with the Vatican's representatives both in Vietnam and the Holy See—which does not exist in China, North Korea and Laos—due to long and historical relations between Vietnam and the Catholic Church dating to before the period of French colonization in Southeast Asia.
+Vietnam was the only Asian communist country to have an unofficial representative of the Vatican in the country and held meetings with the Vatican's representatives both in Vietnam and the Holy See—which does not exist in China, North Korea and Laos—due to long and historical relations between Vietnam and the Catholic Church dating to before the period of French colonization in Southeast Asia.
 These relations have improved in recent years, as the Holy See announced they will have a permanent representative in Vietnam in 2018.
+In 2023, Vietnam and the Vatican agreed to establish a Resident Papal Representative in the country, which was seen as moving closer to establishing formal diplomatic relations.
+On 23 December of that year, Pope Francis named Archbishop Marek Zalewski the first Resident Papal Representative in Vietnam.

-Restrictions on Catholic life in Vietnam and the government's desired involvement in the nomination of bishops remain obstacles in bilateral dialogues.
+Restrictions on Catholic life in Vietnam and the government's desired involvement in the nomination of bishops challenges to dialogue.
 In March 2007, Thaddeus Nguyễn Văn Lý (b.
 1946), a dissident Catholic priest, was sentenced by Vietnamese court in Huế to eight years in prison on grounds of "anti-government activities".
 Nguyen, who had already spent 14 of the past 24 years in prison, was accused of being a founder of a pro-democracy movement Bloc 8406 and a member of the Progression Party of Vietnam.

 On 16 September 2007, the fifth anniversary of the Cardinal Nguyễn Văn Thuận's death, the Catholic Church began the beatification process for him.
 Benedict XVI expressed "profound joy" at the news of the official opening of the beatification cause.
 Vietnamese Catholics reacted positively to the news of the beatification.
 In December 2007, thousands of Vietnamese Catholics marched in procession to the former apostolic nunciature in Hanoi and prayed there twice aiming to return the property to the local church.
 The building was located at a historic Buddhist site until it was confiscated by the French authorities and given to Catholics, before the communist North Vietnamese government confiscated it from the Catholic Church in 1959.
 This was the first mass civil action by Vietnamese Catholics since the 1970s.
 Later the protests were supported by Catholics in Hồ Chí Minh City and Hà Đông, who made the same demands for their respective territories.
 In February 2008, the governments promised to return the building to the Catholic Church.
 However, in September 2008, the authorities changed their position and decided to demolish the building to create a public park.